cpragadeesh/coldcoffee/README.md

 	1.6) Leave source file name, input file name blank (Default is <problem_nickname>_source.cpp, <problem_nickname>_input.txt respectively)

-	1.7) Set source author to "server" for round 1 or the username of the author for round 2.
+	1.7) Set source author to "server" for round 1.

 	1.8) Set validator field to the problem's validator's name.

+	1.9) Choose a contest from the list(Ensure that you have created a contest first).

+## 2. Creating New Contest

+	2.1) Login to /admin with superuser account.

+	2.2) Goto Contests panel

+	2.3) Click on Add new contest.

+	2.4) Give a name for the contest.

+	2.5) Set the starting time of the contest.

-## 2. Setting up Source/Input file server:
+## 3. Setting up Source/Input file server:

-	2.1) Setup the apache/ngnix to serve files.
+	3.1) Setup the apache/ngnix to serve files.
-		2.1.1) All source files must be named <problem_nick_name>_source.cpp 2.2) Login to /admin
+		3.1.1) All source files must be named <problem_nick_name>_source.cpp 3.2) Login to /admin

-	2.3) Update SourceURL & InputURL Model's url field to point to the apache source file server address.
+	3.3) Update SourceURL & InputURL Model's url field to point to the apache source file server address.

-## 3. Validator:
+## 4. Validator:

-	3.1) Place validators inside validators in base directory.
+	4.1) Place validators inside validators in base directory.

-	3.2) Validators are called this way: `./validator output.txt`
+	4.2) Validators are called this way: `./validator output.txt`

-	3.3) Validators must return 0 in case of Correct answer, or a Positive integer denoting the case in which the solution failed.
+	4.3) Validators must return 0 in case of Correct answer, or a Positive integer denoting the case in which the solution failed.

-	3.4) Validate solutions at /console.
+	4.4) Validate solutions at /console.

 	> NOTE: Validations are logged at validator_logs.txt in base directory.